auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 We can analyze morality using the three levels of reality:

-* Inter-subjectively: the morality of a group, the combination of moral weights of individuals, the influence of group morality on the individual (in terms of authority and conformity) and vice versa
+* Intersubjectively: the morality of a group, the combination of moral weights of individuals, the influence of group morality on the individual (in terms of authority and conformity) and vice versa
 * Subjectively: our individual moral sense, like a sense of taste, which guides our actions to perceived personal wellness and sustainability
 * Objectively: in terms of means and ends, instrumental versus terminal goals, cause and effect, what structures will persist sustainably